EvTheKnife/ComputerScience/README.md

 # ComputerScience

-This is where I will host my projects for my CS class and for fun
+This is where I will host my projects for my CS class